 1. You Are Negotiating a Contract

-As a business owner, you’ll likely enter into several different contracts.
+As a business owner, you will likely enter into several different types of contracts in the lifetime of your company.
 When it comes time to negotiate a contract, it may be beneficial to have an experienced business lawyer in Washington, DC by your side.
 Your lawyer can check these contracts for accuracy and ensure that none of them will put your business in jeopardy.
-If you are engaged in a contract dispute, your lawyer may work toward a resolution on your behalf.
+If you are engaged in a contract dispute, your lawyer may be able to negotiate a favorable resolution on your behalf.
+A legally binding contract that considers your company’s best interests will take into account many potential issues, including:

 2. You Are Structuring Your Business

-If you are deciding on whether to structure your business as an LLC, sole proprietorship, non-profit, corporation, or partnership, it may be necessary to hire a business lawyer Washington, DC respects.
+If you are deciding on whether or not to structure your business as an LLC, sole proprietorship, non-profit, corporation, or partnership, it may be necessary to hire a business lawyer Washington, DC respects for their legal opinion.
 The type of structure you choose for your business can affect your tax obligations, personal liabilities, setup fees and other expenses.
 An experienced business lawyer may help you decide on a structure that meets your business’ needs.

 3. You Are Hiring Employees

 When it comes time for your business to hire employees, you may want to consult with a business lawyer Washington, DC relies on.
 Your lawyer can help you learn about the federal and state regulations for hiring employees.
-For example, your lawyer may provide guidance on the tax issues that may affect your business as you bring in employees.
+For example, your lawyer may provide guidance on the tax issues that may affect your business as you hire an increasing number of employees.

 4. You Are Selling Your Business